dconco/phpspa/docs/calling-php-from-javascript-usefunction.md

 $greeterPage->route('/greeter');
 ```

-### How It Works
+!!! tip "How It Works"
     When you echo the `$greeter('name')` object, it generates a JavaScript snippet like `phpspa.__call('some-secure-token', name)`.
 The arguments you pass to the caller in PHP are inserted directly as JavaScript expressions.

+!!! success "Return Values"
     The `phpspa.js` library handles the secure AJAX request and returns the exact data from your PHP function (string, array, object, etc.) as a JavaScript promise.